quattor/quattor.github.com/_aquilon/configuration.md

 Each machine has a number of network interfaces, with their MAC addresses.
 They need to be added to the machine object previously created.
 Aquilon supports different types of interfaces (public, management, vlan...): see `aq help add_interface` for details.
-The MAC address can be explicitly defined for a standard machine or autogenerated for a virtual machine.
+The MAC address can be explicitly defined for a standard machine or auto-generated for a virtual machine.
 The interface can belong to a port group.
 One of the interface must be marked as `bootable` to be able to define an IP address when adding the host.